cubahno/connexions/docs/context-files.md

 ### Wiring
-The filenames are completely arbitrary, and there's no magic involved which contexts are used for any particular service.<br/>
+The filenames are completely arbitrary, and there's no magic involved in regards to which contexts are used for any particular service.<br/>
 You need to set the corresponding configuration manually in the config file or using the UI.<br/><br/>
 Each distribution ships with the defaults contexts, in case there's no configuration for service provided - default will be used.<br/><br/>